Billy-Spearman-WCCI/RaceCarExtension/README.md

   - To better understand what our classes are supposed to do
   - To make sure that our classes do what we think they do
   - To make sure that our code keeps on working.

+### OO Programming, step-by-step

+- [ ] Consider an object.
+  - [ ] The object must have at least one "tell" and one "ask".
+    - [ ] The "tell" can be via constructor or method.
+(This is almost always a `void` method)
+    - [ ] You must have an _expectation_ for the result of the "ask".
+(This is almost never a `void` method)
+      - There must be a relationship between what you tell the object and what you get back.
+      - Odometer: tell it speed, ask its distance.
+      - TireInspection: tell it model of car and PSI, ask whether the inspection passes or fails.
+      - RaceCar: tell it turn, ask it's speed
+      - Robbers and Plans
+        - Robbers -- might have plans
+          - If the "tell" and the "ask" are identical, that's boring ... that's just a boolean variable
+        - Plans
+          - Require robbers
+          - For a single target
+          - Might succeed
+        - Targets
+          - Have a difficulty level
+          - If you give a target a plan, it should say whether the plan succeeds or not.
+          - If you tell the target the plan, you can ask whether it succeeds.
+          - If you tell the target it's difficulty, then you can give it a plan and find if it succeeds or not.
+    - [ ] Combine the "tell" and the expectation about the result into a test.
+    - [ ] Get the test to compile -- but failing.
+You should then have:
+      - [ ] One class --> describe it in a phrase.
+This phrase must refer to tested behavior.
+        - [ ] Add the phrase as a JavaDoc comment for the class
+      - [ ] Two methods --> describe each in a sentence, starting with either "Tell me ..." or "Ask me ..."
+        - [ ] Add the sentence as a JavaDoc comment for the method
+  - [ ] Do you feel that the possible behaviors for the existing methods are adequately covered?
+    - [ ] Add tests.
+  - [ ] Are additional "telling" or "asking" methods required?
+    - [ ] Describe each new method as a sentence
+    - [ ] Add tests.
+  - [ ] Revisit the phrase describing the class
+  - [ ] Consider the methods exposed by the method.
+    - [ ] Extract them into interface
+    - [ ] Update your tests so that we immediately forget the actual class and only remember the interface.
+- [ ] Consider another object
+  - [ ] Can it be just another instance of your existing class?
+        If so, consider whether it deserves a test of its own.
+  - [ ] Create a new class, preferably implementing an existing interface.
+    - [ ] Extending an existing class is sometimes fine, if you have a working class which sometimes needs some _additional_ features.
+    - [ ] But don't try to create abstract classes or anything fancy.
+  - [ ] Repeat the steps for the first class.
+Write tests.
+It's ok if they're similar to tests you've written for other classes.
+  - [ ] Get tests to pass by writing obvious code.
+It's OK if this code duplicates code in other classes.
+  - [ ] Repeat until the second class is well-defined.
+- [ ] Consider the two classes you've created. _Now_ you're allowed to extract common methods into an abstract parent class.
+  - [ ] If you find that _every_ method can moved out of a class, then you probably don't need it.

 ### **Design Patterns** -- Standard solution to design problems